MDSALMANSHAMS/L2-Regularization/README.md

 ![simpler](https://user-images.githubusercontent.com/68110323/212059129-d5b31442-1945-4fd9-8386-8210b22cd61b.png)

 As we can see in the image, initially the model was overfited.
-But as the regularization method implemented on the model, complexicity of the model get reduced and the model become simpler.
+But as the regularization method implemented on the model, complexicity of the model get reduced and the model become simpler with the same dataset.

 # L2-Regularization :-
+ This regularization strategy drives the weights closer to the origin1by adding a regularization term Ω(θ) =12w22to the objective function.